BookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Pay attention to details.

 Before baby can talk, burps and gas are all acceptable forms of communication.
 When Kate, mother of Lenny (now 9 months) of Englewood, CO, discovered that she would burp and seem uncomfortable after each bottle feed, she made the decision to test out a few different types of bottles.
-“We noticed that Lenny was visibly more comfortable after drinking from a MAM bottle,” notes Kate, which mostly likely has to do with the unique way MAM bottles are designed.
-A valve in the base of the bottle prevents the formation of air bubbles to stop liquid from foaming, which means baby swallows less air while feeding (aka less burping) and may be less colicky, too.
+“We noticed that Lenny was visibly more comfortable after drinking from a MAM bottle,” notes Kate, which most likely has to do with the unique way MAM bottles are designed.
+A valve in the base of the bottle prevents the formation of air bubbles and stops liquid from foaming, which means baby swallows less air while feeding (aka burps less) and will be less colicky, too.

 Kate advises new parents to pay attention to how baby responds after a feed, and to experiment to see how their behavior changes, whether you’re bottle-feeding or breastfeeding.
 A new bottle, a different position or a slower-paced feeding could make all the difference.